tum-ens/urbs/doc/mathdoc.rst

 Investment Costs
 ----------------

-The variable investment costs :math:`\zeta_\text{inv}` represents the required annual expenses, in the hope of future benefits.
+The variable investment costs :math:`\zeta_\text{inv}` represents the required annual expenses made, in the hope of future benefits.
 These expenses are made on every new investment.
 The possible investments of an energy system in this model are:

 1. Additional power output capacity for process technologies.
 2. Additional power output capacity for storage technologies and additional content capacity for storage technologies.
 3. Additional power output capacity for transmission technologies.

-The calculation of total annual investment cost is expressed by the formula:
+The calculation of total annual investment cost :math:`\zeta_\text{inv}` is expressed by the formula:

 .. math::